 Suppression of Evidence

-If you got charged with possession of an illegal drug, one of the first things we will do is look for legal reasons why this evidence may be suppressed.
+If you are charged with possession of an illegal drug, one of the first things we will do is look for legal reasons why this evidence may be suppressed.
 In drug possession cases the police may have cut corners on investigating and processing the evidence properly.
 Perhaps they searched an area they didn’t have the legal authority to search.
 Perhaps the police lumped you in with other people who possessed drugs but you did not hold anything.
 Seeking out ways to attempt to suppress the drugs which the police put on you is the first step we take in defending you.

-We keep an in house database of Connecticut suppression case law so we can match your facts with those in other cases.
+We keep an in-house database of Connecticut suppression case law so we can match your facts with those in other cases.
 We track the police officers involved in your case to see if they have a history of certain ways of doing things – things which may be unconstitutional.
 At Ruane Attorneys, we do this to make sure we get you the best possible results.

-If you got charged with possession of a controlled substance, it means you possessed a legal drug for which you had no valid prescription or you possessed a substance limited in its availability.
-This is punishable by up to 1 year in jail and a fine.
+If you are charged with possession of a controlled substance, it means you possessed a legal drug for which you had no valid prescription or you possessed a substance limited in its availability.
+This is punishable by up to one year in jail and a fine.
 However, many times police mistakenly charge people in this category with possession of narcotics, which is punishable by more jail and a felony conviction, so sometimes, we are able to find a compromise.

 If charged with a first offense possession of drugs, you may have eligibility for certain court monitored drug programs to keep you from getting a criminal record and teaching you about the dangers of drugs and how to avoid using them.
-These programs, called the drug education program and the community service labor program were specially designed to help people avoid the black mark a drug record will give you for the rest of you life.
+These programs, called the drug education program and the community service labor program, were specially designed to help people avoid the black mark a drug record will give you for the rest of you life.
 By contacting us today, we can see if you are eligible for a program, and help you avoid a conviction of possession of controlled substances.